How to setup GigE cameras with Swing Catalyst

 Recommended Network Adapters:

-To setup and install GigE cameras you will require one or more free network ports in your computer.
+To setup and install GigE cameras you will require one or more free network ports in your computer, please make sure you have the correct type of PCIe slot available.
+Generally most dual port cards require 1 x4 PCIe slot.

 We recommend using one of the following network cards since they have been tested and verified to work by the manufacturer: